We’re determined to end breast cancer – once and for all

 What differentiates us from other charities?

 Breast Cancer Campaign only funds research into breast cancer and will support research at any centre of excellence in the UK and the Republic of Ireland.
 The charity has a particular interest in supporting innovative research and will fund the best breast cancer research in the UK and Ireland, providing that it is of the highest quality.

 What have we done?

-In its lifetime the charity has awarded over 400 grants to universities, medical schools and research institutes across the UK and Ireland, investing a total of over £60 million in breast cancer research.
+In its lifetime, Breast Cancer Campaign has awarded over 400 grants to universities, medical schools and research institutes across the UK and Ireland, investing a total of over £60 million in breast cancer research.

 As of September 2014, we invest nearly £14 million in 82 research projects across the UK and Ireland.

 Breast Cancer Campaign's logo is a jigsaw piece, symbolising the missing piece of the puzzle that is the cure for breast cancer.
 In the same way that breast cancer is not one disease, there will not be one cure.
 Each research project is another piece of the puzzle that will help us to overcome and outlive breast cancer.
 We refreshed the logo in 2013 to become a more feminine and human symbol, as well as emphasising the letter c in our name.

 Breast Cancer Campaign and Breakthrough Breast Cancer will be launching as a new charity, with a new look in spring/summer 2015.